 Workers' comp insurance, a requirement for most employers in most states, compensates employees who are injured on the job.
 The amount of coverage required generally depends on the risks inherent in the type of work performed.
 A roofing company, for example, will need to have a higher amount of coverage than an ice cream shop.
 But what if you're self-employed?

-If you are an employee and receive a W-2 form at the end of the tax year, then your employer is most likely required to carry workers' compensation insurance.
+If you're an employee and receive a W-2 form at the end of the tax year, then your employer is most likely required to carry workers' compensation insurance.
 This covers expenses pertaining to most work-related injuries, including medical bills and lost wages, with some exceptions.
 In exchange for this coverage, employees waive the right to sue their employer for injuries (although employees may still sue in certain instances).
-Most states require employers with at least one (and up to five) employee to purchase coverage.
+Most states require employers with at least one employee (and up to five employees) to purchase coverage.
 Some states, including Texas, don't require employers to have workers' comp insurance at all.

-If you are a freelancer, an IC, or a sole proprietor, you are legally self-employed and not automatically covered by workers' comp.
+If you're a freelancer, an IC, or a sole proprietor, you're legally self-employed and not automatically covered by workers' comp.
 Workers not classified as employees receive a 1099 form at the end of the tax year.

 It's important to understand the legal differences between independent contractors and employees, since unscrupulous employers sometimes misclassify employees in order to avoid certain expenses.

-When Workers' Compensation Makes Sense for the Self-Employed
+When Workers' Comp Makes Sense for the Self-Employed

 In some instances, it's beneficial for employers to hire self-employed workers who have their own coverage.
 When ICs not covered by workers' comp are injured in the course of performing work for a company, they may either sue for injuries or resolve the matter in arbitration.
 Depending on the injury risks of the particular job, the contracting company may decide that the potential cost of injury lawsuits is not worth the benefits of hiring ICs.